 Like most orchard plants, plum trees suffer from several insect pests which need careful monitoring and management:-

-These maggots come from the plum moth and sadly render the fruit inedible once infested.
+Pink plum maggots are the larval stage of the plum moth lifecycle.
+Sadly they will render the fruit inedible once they have infested it.
 Victoria plum trees can be more prone to these insects than the other varieties.

 OK, so clearly not a creepy-crawly but pigeons can be a big pest in the world of plum trees.
 Pigeons will peck at the growing leaves and buds, often to the point where they won’t grow.